-Rafting through Valley of Lilacs with exciting rapids from Usce to Polumir.
-Visiting ethno village Krstovgrad and the monastery Zica from XIII century.
+Rafting through Valley of Lilacs with exciting rapids from Usce to Maglic fortress.
+After rafting, it is possible to visit the Maglič Fortress and the Žiča Monastery.

-Necessary equipment for rafting (rubber boat, safety vests, helmets, neoprene suits, and boots)
+Necessary equipment for rafting (rubber boat, safety vests, helmets, neoprene suits, and boots), instructors and skippers

 Other individual costs

-- For the tour realization, it is necessary minimum 18 passengers
+- For the realization of the tour, it is necessary to have a minimum of 5 entries

-- Payment: 30 % at registration, the rest at least 5 days before the tour
+- Payment: 50 % at registration, the rest at least 5 days before the tour.

 Belgrade – Usce